 Spiritual books are some of my absolute favorite to read and write about!
 So I wanted to share my favorite five books for a spiritual journey!

 Many people find connectedness to their world by meditating, through giving to charity, writing, art, or by learning about themselves.
 Personally, I love learning as much as I can about the history of spirituality and religions, psychology, emotions, and science.
-Through my own spiritual journey, I find that I desire peace, both for myself and for others.
+Through my own spiritual journey, I find that I desire peace and balance, both for myself and for others.